Sreekanth-SP/Hotel_ManagementH2db/README.md

 # Hotel Management Project using H2-database
 > `Hotel Management  using Springboot Annotations in the H2 database.
-This repository contains a sample project that demonstrates the Model-View-Controller (MVC) architecture using Spring Data JPA, Lombok, H2 Database, and Spring Web.This project is a Hotel Management system that allows you to perform various operations related to managing hotel rooms.
+This repository contains a sample project that demonstrates the Model-View-Controller (MVC) architecture using Spring Data JPA, Lombok, H2 Database, and Spring Web.

+> This project is a Hotel Management system that allows you to perform various operations related to managing hotel rooms.
 It provides methods to retrieve all available rooms, retrieve all rooms, retrieve a room by its ID, create new rooms, update existing rooms, and delete rooms.`
 ---
 ### Dependencies:
 To run this project, you need to have the following dependencies installed: